HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk4.md

 ![wk5-Q-planning](wk5-Q-planning.png)

-Random-sample one-step tabular Q-planning converges to the optimal policy for the model under the same conditions that one-step tabular Q-learning converges to the optimal policy for the real environment (each state–action pair must be selected an infinite number of times in Step 1, and $\alpha$ must decrease appropriately over time).
+Random-sample one-step tabular Q-planning converges to the optimal policy for the model under the same conditions that one-step tabular Q-learning converges to the optimal policy for the real environment (each state-action pair must be selected an infinite number of times in Step 1, and $\alpha$ must decrease appropriately over time).

 #### Describe the Tabular Dyna-Q algorithm